Family Law Attorneys providing Child Support advice in Westfield, Elizabeth, Union, Linden, and the greater Union County Area

 Many of our Union County clients inquire about paying child support directly to their child, rather than the custodial parent.
 Parents make this request generally for a number of reasons, including:

-- They believe the child support they pay is not being used for its intended purpose
+- They believe the child support they pay is not being used for its intended purpose.

-- The relationship between the supporting parent and the custodial parent is strained or difficult
+- The relationship between the supporting parent and the custodial parent is strained or difficult.

-- The child is not living in the home of the custodial parent (is studying at college or abroad)
+- The child is not living in the home of the custodial parent (is studying at college or abroad).

 While these are all valid reasons to wish to pay support directly to the child, such an arrangement can only be made under certain circumstances.
+This is why is important to consult an experienced divorce and child support attorney.
+Call our Linden offices today at (908) 481-4625 to protect the rights of you and your child.

 Until recently, the answer to this question was a definitive no, regardless of the circumstances.
 However, a recent ruling in the case of Kayahan v Kayahan now sets a precedent in which non-custodial parents may pay child support directly to their children if that child is un-emancipated and over the age of 18.
 Emancipation is the legal term used to define when a child is no longer financially dependent on the parents, the age of the child has no impact on this determination.